-I now have a wonderful GP who completely understands this illness and who has been eager to help and advise me as often as she can.
-She organised for me to see a neurologist, as she was surprised that I had never been sent for a MRI scan to rule out any other illnesses, such as MS. She thought it would be best to see a neurologist first and take it from there.
+In 2014 I found a wonderful GP who completely understood this illness and who was eager to help and advise me as often as she could.
+She organised for me to see a neurologist, as she was surprised that I had never been sent for a MRI scan to rule out any other illnesses, such as Multiple Sclerosis.
+She thought it would be best to see a neurologist first and take it from there.
 I have to say that I have met some absolutely vile and rude human beings in my life but this man, as they say, took the biscuit!
 He started the consultation by telling me he “didn’t believe in Fibromyalgia or M.E.”.
 Funnily enough, he didn’t seem too happy when I told him that we weren’t talking about Santa Claus or the Tooth Fairy, we were talking about something very real and that it was taking over my life.
-For all his non-believing I was very surprised to hear from my GP that he had written a very nice report and had organised for me to have a MRI as soon as possible.
-(The MRI was terrifying and I tried to do the best I could but it was too much for me; small, confined spaces and hospitals don’t mix too well with me.)
+For all his non-believing I was very surprised to hear from my GP that he had written a very nice report and had organised for me to have an MRI as soon as possible.
+(The MRI was terrifying and I tried to do the best I could but it was too much for me: small, confined spaces and hospitals don’t mix too well with me.)

 I came out of the appointment with that neurologist and I cried my eyes out right in the middle of the main hospital corridor.
 How could someone tell me that the last several years of hell that had become my life and my husband’s life weren’t real?
 That’s when it hit me: I needed to do something to try and change people’s point of view.
 I needed to make the best of the free time that this illness had given me and raise awareness and give a true representation of this illness.
 This illness takes away so much from us all; it destroys your confidence, makes you feel hopeless and useless and makes you feel so very alone.
 I was tired of feeling like life was passing me by; I had an illness but I still had a lot of things to offer.
 After all, we are still human, we have hopes and dreams just like everyone; yes, we have to fight harder to achieve them, but that doesn’t mean we shouldn’t try.
 I came up with “Haggard Hanslow” – my own website and Facebook page – and hoped that I could start changing people’s viewpoint by giving a real representation of this illness and by blogging my own personal accounts.
 In my journey to start this I also applied to become an ambassador for M.E.
 Research UK and told them about what I was trying to achieve.
 It was a huge surprise when I got the letter in August 2014 telling me that they had chosen me as one of their ambassadors and that they thought that my idea was innovative and wished me well.

-I have done the Walk For M.E.
-2015 with my husband and dog Vader, which was a huge challenge for me, I have raised money through candle pools and raffles, and my husband gallantly did a bungee jump off Killiecrankie Bridge in Pitlochry to raise money too.
+I did the Walk For M.E.
+2015 with my husband and beloved dog Vader (he passed in 2018; you can read more about this and the bond I had with him in Pets & Chronic Illness), which was a huge challenge for me at the time, I had raised money through candle pools and raffles, and my husband gallantly did a bungee jump off Killiecrankie Bridge in Pitlochry to raise money too.
 I had my own first event in November 2015 and we did well despite poor turnout due to the management at the venue.
-It has been a difficult road trying to start raising both awareness and funds and I felt in February 2016 that I had been trying for a long time to make a difference but it was always the same people donating money: family and friends, almost a rob Peter to pay Paul situation.
-So I made the hard decision to step away from the Haggard Hanslow idea.
-I am now an ambassador for M.E Support and it is a position I take great pride in.
+It was a difficult road trying to start raising both awareness and funds and I felt in February 2016 that I had been trying for a long time to make a difference but it was always the same people donating money: family and friends, almost a rob Peter to pay Paul situation.
+So, I made the hard decision to step away from the Haggard Hanslow idea.
+I am, of course, still the ambassador for M.E Support and it is a position I take great pride in.

 I found M.E.
 Support when I was looking for answers about this illness, and everything I had ever questioned I either found on Louise’s website or could email her and she would contact me back with any information she could give me.
 She was a real inspiration as she and the team at M.E.
-Support have done so much in the last 16 years to raise awareness and change people’s perceptions of chronic illness.
+Support have done so much since 2001 to raise awareness and change people’s perceptions of chronic illness.
 I am so privileged to be a part of the team as an ambassador.
 I look forward to sharing my story and continuing to help raise awareness and support the best I can.

 “You are not your illness.